 I might be crazy, but the average struggling screenwriter looking to improve her script usually doesn’t have enough money to buy a round of drinks on Saturday, let alone $700 to spend on script notes.

-I’ve used a couple of these script consultants in the past, and flat out, let me tell you – most of them are good!
-Some are even great!
-Including folks from our own script consulting service.
+I’ve used a couple of these script consultants in the past, and flat out, let me tell you – a lot of them are good.

 But what I really needed to improve my script at that point was just a few different perspectives on what was working, and what wasn’t.

 I needed a read or two, not a full-blown script consultant package.

 Script coverage offers perspective in a much more affordable way, because for the price of one script consultant going over my script with a fine-toothed comb, I can order script coverage from 5 -10 different script readers, all of which are sure to have totally different backgrounds, (as different humans are wont to do.)